5nizza/5nizza.github.io/_posts/2016-02-05-note-on-estimator-based-reactive-partial-info-synthesis.md

 (they use GR1 procedure).
 Both steps are complete.
 But..be careful to understand what is a _positional estimator_!
+(and that is where we lose completeness)
-At the first reading, I misuderstood the definition, and did not believe into the completeness.
+At first, I misuderstood the definition, and did not believe in the completeness (wrt. positional esimators).

 Here is the definition of an _estimator_ from their paper (definition of the "positional" follows):